 ImageEngine Address: The ImageEngine Address handles your account’s images on the

-Uncustomized delivery addresses and ImageEngine Addresses are identical and are used directly.
+Uncustomized delivery addresses and ImageEngine Addresses are identical and can be used directly.

-However, If a custom delivery address is set up, you will only be using the ImageEngine Address when customizing setting up a DNS CNAME record that will pass requests from the custom Delivery Address (CNAME) to the ImageEngine Address.
+However, If a custom delivery address is set up, you will only be using the ImageEngine Address when setting up the DNS CNAME record that will point the custom Delivery Address (CNAME) to the ImageEngine Address.

-ImageEngine does not need you to move or upload images anywhere!
-For more on Origins, click here: Image Origins
+ImageEngine does not need you to move or upload images anywhere.

 Putting the Pieces together